catdeal3r/metafora/README.md

 cargo build --release
 ```

-The outputted binary will be here: `./target/release/metafora`
+The compiled binary will be here: `./target/release/metafora`